-- Being under the influence of or impaired by alcohol while representing the District. - The abuse of any legal drug while representing the District. - The on-duty purchase, sale, manufacture, distribution, transportation, dispensation, or possession of any legal drug in a manner inconsistent with law. - Representing the District while impaired by the use of a legal drug whenever such impairment might: (a) endanger the safety of the worker or some other person; (b) pose a risk of significant damage to District's property or equipment; or (c) adversely interfere with the worker's job performance or the efficient operation of the District's business or equipment.
+3.5.2.5 The on-duty purchase, sale, manufacture, distribution, transportation, dispensation, or possession of any legal drug in a manner inconsistent with law.

+3.5.2.6 Being on duty while impaired by the use of a legal drug whenever such impairment might: (a) endanger the safety of the worker or some other person; (b) pose a risk of significant damage to District's property or equipment; or (c) adversely interfere with the worker's job performance or the efficient operation of the District's business or equipment.

-3.9.3 Discipline
+3.5.3 Discipline.
 Any violation of this policy may result in discipline, up to and including dismissal.
 The Fire Chief also may choose to require a worker who violates this policy to participate in and satisfactorily complete a drug abuse assistance, rehabilitation, or counseling program.
-NOTE: the District will comply with all California laws and regulations relating to the non-discrimination rights of individuals for off-duty, outside the workplace use of cannabis/marijuana products for adult recreational use.

-3.9.4 Conviction for Drug-Related Offense
+3.5.4 Conviction for Drug-Related Offense.
 A worker who is convicted under a federal or state criminal drug statute relating to any conduct prohibited by this policy will be deemed to have violated this policy.
-Upon receiving notice of a conviction of a worker for any such violation, the District shall either (a) take appropriate disciplinary action in accordance with this policy, and/or (b) require the worker to participate in and satisfactorily complete a drug abuse assistance, rehabilitation, or counseling program.
+Upon receiving notice of a conviction of a worker for any such violation, the District shall either (a) take appropriate disciplinary action in accordance with this policy, and/or (b) require the worker to participate in and satisfactorily complete a drug abuse assistance, rehabilitation or counseling program.
 Workers shall notify the Fire Chief of any conviction under a criminal drug statute.

-3.9.5 Counseling and Rehabilitation Programs.
+3.5.5 Counseling and Rehabilitation Programs.
 Upon request by any worker, the Fire Chief, or his or her designee, will consult with and advise a worker about any available drug abuse assistance, rehabilitation, or counseling programs.

-3.10 E-Mail/Internet/Computer Use
+3.6 E-Mail/Internet/Computer Use

-- 3.10.1 The District uses various forms of electronic communication and equipment including, but not limited to computers, modems, telephones, voice mail, fax machines, Internet, and e-mail.
+3.6.1 The District uses various forms of electronic communication and equipment including, but not limited to computers, modems, telephones, voice mail, fax machines, Internet, and e-mail.
 All electronic communications, including all software and hardware, are and shall remain the sole property of the District.
-All messages sent and received through District accounts, including any personal messages, and all data and information stored on the District's computer systems are the District's property regardless of the content. - 3.10.2 Electronic communications shall not be used in any manner that would (a) be discriminatory, lewd, derogatory, defamatory, disparaging, sexually explicit, harassing, threatening or obscene, (b) constitute copyright, trademark infringement or misappropriation of trade secrets, or (c) be for any other purpose which is illegal, against District policy or not in the best interests of the District.
+All messages sent and received through District accounts, including any personal messages, and all data and information stored on the District's computer systems are the District's property regardless of the content.

+3.6.2 Electronic communications shall not be used in any manner that would (a) be discriminatory, lewd, derogatory, defamatory, disparaging, sexually explicit, harassing, threatening or obscene, (b) constitute copyright, trademark infringement or misappropriation of trade secrets, or (c) be for any other purpose which is illegal, against District policy or not in the best interests of the District.